 Representation of a password

 (#1284-Ed)Passwords are used in SAE to deterministically compute a secret element in the negotiated group, called a password element.
 The input to this process needs to be in the form of a binary string.
 For the protocol to successfully terminate, it is necessary for each side to produce identical binary strings for a given password, even if that password is in character format.
 There is no canonical binary representation of a character and ambiguity exists when the password is a character string.
-To eliminate this ambiguity, a STA shall represent a character-based password as (M180)a UTF-8 string that is processed according to the OpaqueString profile of IETF RFC 8265, the output of which is an octet string.
+To eliminate this ambiguity, a STA or a MLD shall represent a character-based password as (M180)a UTF-8 string that is processed according to the OpaqueString profile of IETF RFC 8265, the output of which is an octet string.
 (M180)The octet string representation of the password, after being processed, is stored in the (#1269)dot11RSNAConfigPasswordValueTable.
 When a “password” is called for in the description of SAE that follows the credential from the (#1269)dot11RSNAConfigPasswordValueTable is used.

-(M180)Similarly, to address ambiguity when identifying passwords, a STA shall represent a password identifier as a UTF-8 string that is processed according to the UsernameCasePreserved profile of IETF RFC 8265, the output of which is an octet string that is stored in the dot11RSNAConfigPasswordValueTable. (#2599)(#1284)When a “password identifier” is called for in the description of SAE that follows, the identifier from the dot11RSNAConfigPasswordValueTable(Ed) is used.
+(M180)Similarly, to address ambiguity when identifying passwords, a STA or a MLD shall represent a password identifier as a UTF-8 string that is processed according to the UsernameCasePreserved profile of IETF RFC 8265, the output of which is an octet string that is stored in the dot11RSNAConfigPasswordValueTable. (#2599)(#1284)When a “password identifier” is called for in the description of SAE that follows, the identifier from the dot11RSNAConfigPasswordValueTable(Ed) is used.

-(#1284)In an infrastructure BSS for which an SAE AKM is indicated, the AP shall set the SAE Password Identifiers In Use subfield(Ed) of the Extended Capabilities field of the Extended Capabilities element to 1 if any entry in the dot11RSNAConfigPasswordValueTable(Ed) has a non-NULL dot11RSNAConfigPasswordIdentifier, and shall set it to 0 otherwise.
-Similarly, an AP shall set the SAE Password Identifiers Used Exclusively subfield(Ed) of the Extended Capabilities field of the Extended Capabilities element to 1 if every entry in the (#1269)dot11RSNAConfigPasswordValueTable(Ed) has a non-NULL dot11RSNAConfigPasswordIdentifier and shall set it to 0 otherwise.
+(#1284)In an infrastructure BSS or between an AP MLD and a non-AP MLD for which an SAE AKM is indicated, the AP or APs affiliated with the AP MLD, respectively, shall set the SAE Password Identifiers In Use subfield(Ed) of the Extended Capabilities field of the Extended Capabilities element to 1 if any entry in the dot11RSNAConfigPasswordValueTable(Ed) has a non-NULL dot11RSNAConfigPasswordIdentifier, and shall set it to 0 otherwise.
+Similarly, an AP or an AP affiliated with the AP MLD, respectively, shall set the SAE Password Identifiers Used Exclusively subfield(Ed) of the Extended Capabilities field of the Extended Capabilities element to 1 if every entry in the (#1269)dot11RSNAConfigPasswordValueTable(Ed) has a non-NULL dot11RSNAConfigPasswordIdentifier and shall set it to 0 otherwise.

 Finite cyclic groups